Activate the Enterprise DLP License

 The deployment profile must have DLP selected to activate Enterprise DLP.

-5. Select the Region the deployment profile belong to.
+5. Select the Region the deployment profile belongs to.

-Regardless of which deployment profile region you select, the Enterprise DLP tenant belong to one of the following regions:
+Regardless of which deployment profile region you select, the Enterprise DLP tenant belongs to one of the following regions:

 • Global—Default for all non-FedRAMP Customer Support Accounts and can't be modified.